 - AND — Narrows the search.
 Search results include only log messages that contain both items.

 - NOT — Narrows the search.
 Search results exclude log messages that contain this term.
 If this is not the first term in the search, you must precede it with AND or OR.

 In a query with multiple operators, you can use parentheses to group items you want to evaluate first.
 You can use one level of parentheses to group items within a query.
 For example, disp:allow AND (dst_ip:10.0.10.2 OR dst_ip:10.0.10.3)

 Escape Special Characters

-Find log messages that contain the text DNS in any field:
+Find log messages where a field value starts with DNS in any field:

 Find log messages where the policy name begins with outgoing:

 Find log messages where the mac: field value starts with ac:00:bb:cc: